Summer Courses

 DEC: A2 SBC: WRT

 A study of strategies for extended academic writing assignments including critical analysis, argument or point of view, and multi-source, college-level research essays.
 Students continue to develop rhetorical awareness, analytical proficiency, and academic research skills.
-At the end of the course students create a multimodal ePortfolio of final revised essays to be evaluated by their instructor and at least one outside reader.
+At the end of the course students submit a minimum of 3,000 words of finished college-level forms of writing, with at least 1,500 words of that consisting of researched argument.
 This course may be repeated until a satisfactory grade is achieved.

 - Modify search